Kayle Build Guide by whythisname

 Will of the Ancients, a good item.
 Maybe not the most versatile and compared to

 Hextech Gunblade a bit "meh", but the extra AP and spellvamp is nice for your allies.
-Combined with Abyssal Scepter you'll have an aura to boost your team's AP and spellvamp and an aura to lower the enemies Mres.
+Combined with Abyssal Mask you'll have an aura to boost your team's AP and spellvamp and an aura to lower the enemies Mres.

 Banshee's Veil is a great option against a caster heavy team, maybe even more so than Force of Nature.
 The spell shield is just pure awesomeness and might stop that annoying CC that's been preventing you from casting your ulti at the right moment.